SocketMobile/capturesingleentryswift-ios/README.md

 The source file using CaptureHelper could look like this:
 ```
 import UIKit
-import SKTCapture
+import CaptureSDK

 class DetailViewController: UIViewController,
   CaptureHelperDevicePresenceDelegate,
   CaptureHelperDeviceDecodedDataDelegate {
     let noScannerConnected = "No scanner connected"
     var scanners : [NSString] = []  // keep a list of scanners to display in the status
-    var softScanner : CaptureHelperDevice?  // keep a reference on the SoftScan Scanner
+    var socketCamScanner : CaptureHelperDevice?  // keep a reference on the SocketCam Scanner

 ...
 ```